Tax Management India. Com

 X X X X Extracts X X X X

-..... der Chapter 45, 48, 68, 73, 85 or 87 of the Central Excise Tariff enjoyed exemption from the whole of the duty of excise leviable thereon subject to the following conditions :- (i) it is proved to the satisfaction of an officer not below the rank of an Assistant Collector of Central Excise that the said parts are intended to be used as original equipment parts in the manufacture of (a) tractors of Power Take-off Horse Power not exceeding 25 and electrically operated two-wheeled and three-wheeled motor vehicles falling within Chapter 87 of the said Schedule; or (b) vehicles falling within Chapter 87 of the said Schedule and manufactured in a Central Government Ordnance Factory; and (ii) in respect of such use elsewhere than in the factory of production of the said parts, the procedure set out in Chapter X of the Central Excise Rules, 1944 is followed.
+..... er Chapter 45, 48, 68, 73, 85 or 87 of the Central Excise Tariff enjoyed exemption from the whole of the duty of excise leviable thereon subject to the following conditions :- (i) it is proved to the satisfaction of an officer not below the rank of an Assistant Collector of Central Excise that the said parts are intended to be used as original equipment parts in the manufacture of - (a) tractors of Power Take-off Horse Power not exceeding 25 and electrically operated two-wheeled and three-wheeled motor vehicles falling within Chapter 87 of the said Schedule; or (b) vehicles falling within Chapter 87 of the said Schedule and manufactured in a Central Government Ordnance Factory; and (ii) in respect of such use elsewhere than in the factory of production of the said parts, the procedure set out in Chapter X of the Central Excise Rules, 1944 is followed.
 The tractors in which these Plough Lamps were used were eligible for exemption under Notification No. 162/86-C.E., dated 1-3-1986.
-In the show cause notice dated 31-5-93, it was alleged that exemption under Notification No. 239/86-C.E., dated 3-4-1986 was available only to the parts of the tractors.
-Plough Lamp was .....
+In the show cause notice dated 31-5-93, it was alleged that exemption under Notification No. 239/86-C.E., dated 3-4-1986 was available only to the parts .....

 X X X X Extracts X X X X